miekg/dnsv2/README.md

 * unpackXXXX need to take uint16, instead of int.

 * strconv.Name, and strconv.IPv4 etc?
 Should we add these? strconv.Type(t string) Type ??

+* [2]byte everywhere is annoying, might change to uin16, uint32, but 48 bits are (TSIG) are crap again...